Future-Power-Networks/Simplus-Grid-Tool/README.md

 # SimplexPowerSystems (Version: v2021-APR-20)

-SimplexPowerSystems (SimplexPS, in short) is an open-source toolbox for dynamic analysis and simulation of power systems (large-scale, multi-machine, generator-converter-composite, AC or DC or hybrid AC-DC).

-The toolbox is based on Matlab/Simulink but is going to be extended to Python.
-To be continued.

-Copyright.
-2019-2021 Simplex Co.
-Ltd.
+This is an old version of toolbox for obtaining the results of ``power-communication-isomorphism''.

 ## System Requirement